Explicit mean value theorems for toric periods and automorphic $L$-functions: Introduction

-For the rest of this introduction we discuss the organization of this paper.
+The organization of the paper is as follows.
 In Section \ref{sec:mvf}, after introducing notations we use throughout the paper, we state our main theorem and deduce from it the above mentioned two special cases.
 In Section \ref{sec:pvzeta}, we briefly recall the definition and necessary properties of the prehomogeneous zeta function with toric periods from \cite{SW}.
 The global zeta function can be written as a Dirichlet series with appropriate weight factors.
 We show that this Dirchlet series has a simple pole at $s=\tfrac32$ unless it is identically zero and determine the residue.
 The residue has an Euler product and we see that each local factor is essentially the local period $\alpha_{\cE_v}(\phi_v, \phi_v)$ which appears in Waldspurger's formula.
 In Section \ref{sec:proof}, we apply the filtering process and prove the main theorem.
 Finally in Appendix \ref{sec:appendix}, we provide numerical examples for the mean values of the special values of the twisted $L$-functions of the elliptic modular cusp form of level $1$, weight $12$ and the toric periods of an algebraic modular form.

 \textbf{Acknowledgments.} The authors would like to thank Takashi Taniguchi, Masao Tsuzuki, Solomon Friedberg and Jeffrey Hoffstein for helpful comments.
-M.S. was partially supported by JSPS Research Fellowship for Young Scientists No.20J00434.
-S.W. was partially supported by JSPS Grant-in-Aid for Scientific Research (C) No.18K03235, No.20K03565.
+The authors are grateful to the anonymous referees for helpful comments that improved the previous version of this article.
+M.S. was partially supported by JSPS Grant-in-Aid for Early-Career Scientists No.22K13891.
+S.W. was partially supported by JSPS Grant-in-Aid for Scientific Research (C) No.20K03565, (B) No.21H00972.
 S.Y. was partially supported by JSPS Grant-in-Aid for Scientific Research (C) No.20K03537.